Create data

-Learn how to use the ArcGIS API for Python to add data to an existing feature layer in ArcGIS Online.
+Learn how to add features to an existing feature layer.

-In this tutorial you will draw graphics by clicking on a map.
-You'll use the Point and Feature classes to construct data features to add to the layer.
-The tutorial will create points near Los Angeles, California.
+In this tutorial you draw graphics and use the Point and Feature classes to create trailhead features in the Santa Monica mountains.
 The data will be stored in your own ArcGIS Online account and can be used in other tutorials and projects.

 Prerequisites